 Are you an onion lover and a pet lover?
 Have you ever wondered how these two mix?
 It’s easy to forget that the foods we enjoy on a regular basis can be harmful to our pets if ingested.
 However, once you discover how toxic onions are to your fur friend, you’ll realize the importance of being extra careful in the kitchen.
 Keep reading to learn more about onion poisoning in pets and what to do if your dog or cat ingests onion!

-Are Onions Poisonous To Cats Or Dogs?
+Are Onions Poisonous to Cats or Dogs?

 How can such a commonly used veggie be so dangerous to our pets?
-It’s the N-propyl disulfide, a toxic chemical found in onions.
+It’s due to N-propyl disulfide, a toxic chemical found in onions.
 This onion component causes dogs and cats to lose their red blood cells, resulting in anemia.
 The toxin causes oxidative damage by sticking to the oxygen molecules in their red blood cells.
 Any onion (white, yellow, or green) can produce onion toxicosis.